 I am a senior lecturer in Digital Education, Centre co-director (Digital Cultures), and Future Education Fellow at the Edinburgh Futures Institute.
 I lead the Digital Cultural Heritage cluster in the Centre for Data, Culture and Society, and the Digital Cultural Heritage Research Network.
-I'm a fellow of the Higher Education Academy and the Beltane Public Engagement Network.
-Between 2015-18 I was Deputy Director (KE) of Research and Knowledge Exchange in the School of Education.
-My research interests include online distance education, digital cultural heritage learning, Massive Open Online Courses (MOOCs), digital cultures and futures, and online reflective practices.
+I'm a senior fellow of the Higher Education Academy and former Deputy Director (KE) of Research and Knowledge Exchange in the School of Education.
+My research interests include online distance education, digital cultural heritage engagement, Massive Open Online Courses (MOOCs), and digital cultures and futures.
 I supervise masters and PhD students in these and related areas.
-You can email me at firstname.lastname@example.org ; or find me on Twitter: @jar
+You can email me at email@example.com ; or find me on Twitter: @jar

 Dr Jen Ross